Azeroth-Pilot-Reloaded/azeroth-pilot-reloaded/.github/ISSUE_TEMPLATE/issue-report.md

 1.
 2.
 3.
+### Which route do you have selected?
+(Speedrun, First Character, Custom Path "attach a screenshot for custom path")

 ### Consider attaching a screenshot below to help describe your issue (Attach directly via "copy & paste," do not link to other sites.)